uga-libraries/born-digital-accessioning/fixity.md

 `$ bagit.py --validate /path/to/accession/folder_bag`

-Record the results of this step in the [preservation documentation](./preservation-documentation.md).
+Record the results of this step in the preservation log.

 ### 4. Save the manifest